List of men's national basketball teams

 This is a list of the men's national basketball teams in the world.
 There are more than 200 national basketball teams, the second sport with more national teams, with teams representing all UN member states except Liechtenstein, as well as several dependent territories, sub-national entities and states who are not members of the United Nations.

 This list excludes other teams, which generally play outside FIBA's recognition.
 Excluded teams include those who represent ethnic groups, sub-national entities and dependent territories other than those recognized by FIBA or its confederations, competitors at the Island Games, unrecognized states, separatist movements, and pseudo or micronations.

 Members of FIBA affiliated confederations

-This section lists the current 213 men's national basketball teams affiliated to FIBA, through their national basketball associations.
+This section lists the 213 men's national basketball teams affiliated to FIBA, through their national basketball associations.
 FIBA members are eligible to enter the FIBA Basketball World Cup and matches between them are recognized as official international matches.